lucidlayer/traceform/memory_docs/decisions.md

   - **Components**: All
   - **Status**: Active
   - **Source**: MVP Planning

+- [2025-04-12] #DX_001 "Integrate Bridge Server into VS Code Extension" [Confidence: MEDIUM]
+  - **Context**: Need to simplify the setup process for developers by reducing the number of manually managed processes.
+  - **Options**: Keep server separate, Integrate server into VS Code extension, Integrate server into Browser extension.
+  - **Decision**: Integrate Bridge Server logic directly into VS Code extension activation/deactivation lifecycle.
+The extension will manage starting/stopping the server.
+  - **Rationale**: Eliminates a key manual step for the user.
+VS Code extension lifecycle is a natural fit for managing a related background process.
+Port conflict detection will be added.
+  - **Components**: #VSC_EXT, #BRIDGE_SERVER
+  - **Status**: Active
+  - **Source**: TASK_008

+- [2025-04-12] #DX_002 "Publish Key Components for Standard Installation" [Confidence: HIGH]
+  - **Context**: Need to make installation easier for developers integrating the toolset into their projects.
+  - **Options**: Require local linking/paths, Publish components to registries.
+  - **Decision**: Publish the Babel Plugin (#BABEL_PLUGIN) to npm and the VS Code Extension (#VSC_EXT) to the VS Code Marketplace.
+  - **Rationale**: Aligns with standard developer workflows for installing tools and extensions.
+Significantly lowers the barrier to entry.
+Browser extension publishing is deferred for now due to potential review complexities.
+  - **Components**: #BABEL_PLUGIN, #VSC_EXT
+  - **Status**: Active
+  - **Source**: TASK_008

+- [2025-04-12] #NAME_001 "Project Naming and Scope" [Confidence: HIGH]
+  - **Context**: Need consistent and descriptive naming for the project and its publishable packages.
+  - **Options**: Code-to-UI Mapper, Reflex, Traceform, XRay, etc.
+  - **Decision**: Adopt "Traceform" as the conceptual project name.
+Use `@lucidlayer` scope for packages.
+Publishable packages will be named `@lucidlayer/babel-plugin-traceform` and `@lucidlayer/vscode-traceform`.
+Author set to "lucidlayer".
+  - **Rationale**: "Traceform" clearly reflects the core functionality. `@lucidlayer` scope provides clear ownership.
+Standard naming conventions used for packages.
+  - **Components**: All
+  - **Status**: Active
+  - **Source**: User Decision

 ## Historical Decisions
 <!-- List historical decisions here as the project evolves -->